Which should you choose…Will or Trust?

 Estate planning is the process of coordinating your assets and legal documents so that you achieve your goals as to how you property is distributed upon your death.
 Estate planning documents include a Will or a Revocable Trust.
-It is important that an attorney prepares these legal documents.
+It is important that a Will Planning Lawyer or estate planning attorney prepares these legal documents.
 For those who consider Hawaii their home or primary residence, they should be prepared by an attorney licensed to practice law in the State of Hawaii.

-A Will is a document that states your directions for the distribution of your real and personal property upon your death, typically to a surviving spouse, partner, children or family member.
+An estate attorney can draft a will that states your directions for the distribution of your real and personal property upon your death, typically to a surviving spouse, partner, children or family member.

 If a Will includes “real property” such as a house, lot or rental house, a court probate – a supervised court proceeding – is required to pass property to the beneficiaries of the Will or estate.
 In my experience probate takes 9 months to a year or more and costs at least $2,500 in fees and costs.